One dead, 17 injured as stage collapses at Delhi's Kalkaji temple - www.lokmattimes.com

 One dead, 17 injured as stage collapses at Delhi's Kalkaji temple

-New Delhi, Jan 28 In a tragic incident, a 45-year-old woman died while 17 others were injured after a 'kirtan' stage collapsed in southeast Delhi’s Kalkaji temple, an official said on Sunday.
+New Delhi, Jan 28 A 45-year-old woman died while 17 others were injured after a 'kirtan' stage collapsed at the Kalkaji temple in south Delhi, police said on Sunday.

-The incident occurred on the intervening night of Saturday-Sunday and the deceased was yet to be identified.
+The incident occurred on the intervening night of Saturday-Sunday and the deceased was identified as Tina, a resident of Tughlakabad extension.

+She is survived by three sons and her husband, who works as a vegetable seller.

-After the incident, the Delhi Chief Minister Arvind Kejriwal also condoled the death of the woman and wished for the speedy recovery of the injured.
+Delhi Chief Minister Arvind Kejriwal also condoled her death and wished for the speedy recovery of the injured.

-“The incident that happened last night during the Jagran of Kalkaji temple is very sad.
+"The incident that happened last night during the Jagran of Kalkaji temple is very sad.
 A woman has died in the incident, may her soul rest in peace.
 I wish for the speedy recovery of the 17 injured people.
-I appeal to all the people of Delhi to take special care of the security standards in any kind of big event and make arrangements in such a way that no untoward incident happens,” the CM wrote on X in Hindi.
+I appeal to all the people of Delhi to take special care of the security standards in any kind of big event and make arrangements in such a way that no untoward incident happens," the CM wrote in a Hindi post on X.

-“No permission was granted for holding the event.
+"No permission was granted for holding the event.
 However, sufficient staff were deployed to maintain law and order.
-There was a gathering of around 1,500-1,600 people at about 12.30 a.m. on Sunday,” said Deputy Commissioner of Police (southeast) Rajesh Deo.
+There was a gathering of around 1,500-1,600 people at about 12.30 a.m. on Sunday," Deputy Commissioner of Police, Southeast, Rajesh Deo said.

 An elevated platform, constructed with wood and an iron frame, was set up near the main stage for the families of organisers and VIPs.